UK court allows lawsuit against Dechert over Indian hacking allegations

 The unusual lawsuit - which pits aviation mogul Farhad Azima against Philadelphia-based Dechert - centers on claims that the firm and its former London partner Neil Gerrard had Indian hackers steal and disseminate Azima’s emails.

-Gerrard has previously denied wrongdoing in relation to the case and declined comment on Friday's development.
-Dechert has previously declined comment but did not immediately return a message seeking a reaction.
+Gerrard has previously denied wrongdoing in relation to the case and declined comment on Friday’s development.
+Dechert also declined comment.

 Dechert and Gerrard - as well as executive James Buchanan and private investigator Stuart Page, who are also being sued - had initially resisted being added as defendants to pre-existing litigation against Dechert’s client, the Ras Al Khaimah Investment Authority (RAKIA), a Gulf-based investment fund which Azima has long accused of hacking him.